 For more information on Wheelchair rugby visit the International Wheelchair rugby Federation.

-In New Zealand, Wheelchair rugby is currently played widely at the community level, with opportunities to progress to the International level.
+In New Zealand, Wheelchair rugby is currently played widely at the community, national and international level, with opportunities to progress to the International level.
 Register your interest now!